The Stephensons - Railway Pioneers

 In 2019, we were delighted to receive funding for a redevelopment project at the museum.
 Stephenson Steam Railway was due to re-open for the running season in April 2020, following the installation of new displays and interpretation during the winter months.
 Unfortunately, the re-opening was delayed due to the Covid-19 pandemic; however, we would like to share some of the content from our new displays.

 The Stephensons spent nearly 20 years in North Tyneside, working on their pioneering developments that were to have such an enormous impact on the world and continue to affect our lives in so many ways.
 The project seeks to chart and celebrate this story.

 Stephenson Steam Railway re-opens on 23 May 2021 for heritage train rides and visits to the museum and we look forward to welcoming visitors back to enjoy the new engaging experience.
-We hope you enjoy this virtual taster of our new displays and that they inspire you to visit in person.
+We hope you enjoy this virtual taster of our new displays and that they inspire you to visit in person when we re-open.

 This project was generously funded by: